|Partner Website:||Click to visit|

-Beginning in Spring 2014, all students accepted to the UK ASB Program have the option to enroll in EXP 396-002, “Active Citizenship Training for Students.”
-The primary purpose of this course is to provide ASB student participants with the opportunity to explore concepts of service leadership and active citizenship.
-This course will also prepare students with the knowledge and skills necessary to reflect critically upon their ASB experience, which is embedded into the course.
+All students accepted to the UK ASB Program have the option to enroll in EXP 396-172, “Active Citizenship Training for Students.”
+The primary purpose of this course is to provide UK ASB student participants with the opportunity to explore concepts of service leadership and active citizenship.
+This course will also prepare students with the knowledge and skills necessary to reflect critically upon their UK ASB experience, which is embedded into the course.

-Additionally, this course is intended to provide to deepen student learning through their ASB experience and encourage student action before, during, and after students’ ASB experience.
-This course is intended to complement students’ leadership experiences in the ASB program, thus, existing expectations of all ASB participants will be expectations of the course as well.
-In addition, ASB student participants who opt to enroll in EXP 396-002 as a part of their ASB experience will be required to participate in supplementary class meetings and campus activities, etc. This course will run from Thursday, January 16, 2014, to Thursday, April 17, 2014 for UK ASB site leaders and Thursday, January 30, 2014, to Friday, April 11, 2014 for UK ASB participants traveling to Monte Cristi, Dominican Republic.
+Additionally, this course is intended to provide to deepen student learning through their UK ASB experience and encourage student action before, during, and after students’ UK ASB experience.
+This course is intended to complement students’ leadership experiences in the UK ASB program, thus, existing expectations of all UK ASB participants will be expectations of the course as well.
+In addition, UK ASB student participants who opt to enroll in EXP 396-172 as a part of their UK ASB experience will be required to participate in supplementary class meetings and campus activities, etc.

-To apply for the non-credit program please visit Alternative Service Breaks - Dominican Republic (non-credit).
+To apply for the non-credit program please visit UK Alternative Service Breaks - Dominican Republic (non-credit).

 - Strong Direct Service